51Degrees/documentation/src/info/faqs.md

 [#](@ref PHP_ProcessManager)
 #### Can I use PHP on-premise device detection with a process manager such as Apache MPM or php-fpm?

-When using our PHP Device Detection solution under a process manager such as Apache MPM, php-fpm or any other process manager, the following restrictions are applied:
+When using our PHP Device Detection solution under a process manager such as Apache MPM, php-fpm, or any other process manager, the following restrictions are applied:
 -	Only **MaxPerformance** profile can be used.
 -	Manual reload cannot be used.
 A full server restart is required.

 If Apache MPM is used:
 -	Only **prefork** mode can be used.
 These restrictions are due to the interaction between the native libraries used by our on-premise API and the way that OS handles and memory are handled by these process managers.